ROSEN, A TRUSTED AND LEADING L - GuruFocus.com

-SO WHAT: If you purchased Gaotu securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
+SO WHAT: If you purchased Spectrum securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

-WHAT TO DO NEXT: To join the Gaotu class action, go to https://rosenlegal.com/submit-form/?case_id=2595 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] or [email protected] for information on the class action.
+WHAT TO DO NEXT: To join the Spectrum class action, go to https://rosenlegal.com/submit-form/?case_id=9455 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] or [email protected] for information on the class action.
 A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than February 28, 2023.
+If you wish to serve as lead plaintiff, you must move the Court no later than February 3, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.

+DETAILS OF THE CASE: The complaint alleges that, throughout the Class Period, defendants made numerous materially false and misleading statements and/or omissions concerning its drug candidate poziotinib, or "pozi".
+Defendants were conducting a Phase 2 clinical trial called ZENITH20.
+The ZENITH20 trial was an ongoing, multicenter, multi-cohort, open-label, activity estimating study evaluating the anti-tumor effects, safety, and tolerability of pozi in patients with locally advanced or metastatic non-small cell lung cancer that were previously treated.
+Additionally, the complaint alleges that during the Class Period, Defendants represented that the safety and efficacy data from the ZENITH20 trial were positive and, based on those positive results, had initiated a required confirmatory phase 3 study.
+This, however, was not true.
+When the truth entered the market over several days, the lawsuit alleges that investors suffered serious losses.

 No Class Has Been Certified.
 Until a class is certified, you are not represented by counsel unless you retain one.
 You may select counsel of your choice.
 You may also remain an absent class member and do nothing at this point.
 An investor's ability to share in any potential future recovery is not dependent upon serving as lead plaintiff.